 If you have a stye, you may be suffering from watery eyes, pain, tenderness, itching, or redness.
 Your eye may feel bruised and sensitive to light.
 You may also notice a reddish bump on your eyelid.
 If your stye is severe, you may develop an internal hordeolum.
 Pus will build up in the center of the stye, causing a yellowish spot that looks similar to a pimple.
 If the stye is painful, it will feel better once it ruptures and the pus drains.

 Clogged eyelid glands seem to be one cause of styes.
 If you suffer from chronic blepharitis, bacteria may often build up and infect the glands, making you prone to developing styes.
 Eye makeup sometimes causes styes, especially if you share makeup with others.
 Also, wearing too much eye makeup can sometimes cause a stye to develop.
 Some people notice the development of a stye during times of stress.

-Styes tend to linger longer than most people woud like.
-The following steps might speed up healing time.
+Styes tend to linger longer than most people would like.
+The following steps might speed up healing time for you:

 Lightly press a warm washcloth against your eyelid for 10 minutes.
 Try this up to 4 times a day.

 Gently massage the affected area.

 Apply eye drops: Medicated eye drops or antibiotic ointments may help cure the infection.
 Your eye doctor will be able to tell which is best in your situation.